shaps987/RoboArm/Wiring/Robot/robot_wiring.md

     - **PCA9685 Servo Controller (Logic)**: ~0.3A.
     - **Servos (MG996R)**: ~4.8A (1.2A × 4 servos).
     - **Momentary LED Push Button**: ~20mA when lit.
-- **Purpose**: Steps down 12V to 5V for powering the Raspberry Pi +, PCA9685, and L298N logic circuits.
+- **Purpose**: Steps down 12V to 5V for powering the Raspberry Pi Pico, PCA9685, and L298N logic circuits.
 - **Connections**:
   - **Input**:
     - **Positive (+)**: Connect to the + terminal of the 12V battery via the split positive wire.